Back to blog

 • 7-8: Per-seat pricing under $50/seat with credits included and no hidden overages

-• 9-10: Per-seat pricing under $25/seat with all platforms, AI scoring, and credits included at every tier
+• 9-10: Per-seat pricing under $15/seat with all platforms, AI scoring, and flexible credit packs

 4. Data freshness (0-10 points)